Island and Tower

 “This is my energy sight,” sounds a voice within me.

-I see a world of endless detail, uncountable streams and points of energy, all in motion.
+One has only light and endless detail, uncountable streams and points of energy, all in motion.

 My energy sight shifts at random between these two views.